mkdynamic/jquery-popupwindow/README.md

-# jQuery Pop Window Plugin
+# jQuery Popup Window Plugin

 A super simple jQuery plugin for popup windows.
 Tested in IE7+, FF, Safari and Chrome.